puckawayjeff/dotfiles/PRIVATE_SETUP.md

 **Cause:** Wrong password or corrupted archive

 **Solutions:**
-1. Verify password in dotfiles.env matches the one used in package-ssh-keys.sh
+1. Verify password in dotfiles.env matches the one used in sshpack
 2. Re-download the archive manually and test:
    ```bash
    wget https://yourserver.com/.../ssh-keys.tar.gz.enc -O /tmp/test.enc